fede2782-builds-priv/OTA-Updater/README.md

-OTA files for PixelOS river
+OTA files for crDroid river